-Bristol, UK, is famous for its iconic views of coloured terraces clinging to the cliff tops over the river in particular.
+Bristol, UK, is famous for its views of coloured terraces clinging to the cliff tops over the river.
 But the Avon Gorge is not the only place where you can find brightly coloured houses.
 Here are a few less typical, but no less bold and beautiful walls that brighten up some of the local neighbourhoods.

 Wrinkles, scars, reptilian scales, elephant skin, feathers, mother-of-pearl, lunar landscapes, crevasses, craters, mud, rocks, chocolate shards, devils, fairies, snakes… What do you see when you look closely at the bark of trees?

 This Neolithic site comprises 3 circles.
 As most of the stones of the largest one have now fallen down and are only inches above the ground, it is usually difficult to make out the circle from the few menhirs still standing.
 In the snow, however, the circle is much easier to see, with the dark fallen stones contrasting sharply against the white ground.